netreconlab/ParseCareKit/README.md

 end
 ```

-The above podspec will also install the minimum required Parse framework (and it's dependencies) as it's also a dependency for ParseCareKit.
+The above podspec will also install the minimum required [Parse iOS framework](https://github.com/parse-community/Parse-SDK-iOS-OSX)(and its dependencies) as it's also a requirement for ParseCareKit.

 ### Installing as a framework
 - Fork the project